 - Social media

 - Mailers

 - Print ads

 - Press releases and press events

 - Events, town halls, webinars, etc.

-- Other engagement strategies identified as needed
+- Other ideas as brought up by committee

 Additionally, the District and CSC have jointly developed a tool to track progress of each measure adopted within the CERP.
 This tracker is updated monthly and includes updates such as number and types of projects contracted, funding allocated, project-associated benefits to the community, and other information specific to each measure.
 The tracker is shared directly with CSC members ahead of each regularly scheduled CSC meeting and is available on the community webpage in both English and Spanish.